Published: 2026-06-27 | Verified: 2026-05-12

 1. The Continuation Bet Strategy

 Semi-bluffing with draws provides two ways to win: immediate fold equity and improving to the best hand.
-Target flush draws, straight draws, and overcards when bluffing.
+Target flush draws, straight draws, and overcards when bluffing.4.
+Check-Raise Strategy

 Check-raising demonstrates strength and builds larger pots with strong hands.
-Use this strategy when out of position with hands that can handle aggression.
+Use this strategy when out of position with hands that can handle aggression.5.
+Blocking Bet Technique

 Overbetting (125%+ pot size) maximizes value against calling stations and represents polarized ranges effectively.
-Use sparingly with nuts or strong bluffs.
+Use sparingly with nuts or strong bluffs.7.
+Stop-and-Go Strategy

 - Use larger bet sizes (75-100% pot) to narrow the field